caohch-1/DeathStarBench/README.md

 ```

 ### 3. Note
-I have deployed everything on `10.19.127.115`, `frontend` is on port`42435` and `jaeger` is on port`37697`.
+I have deployed everything on `10.19.127.115`.
 You can SSH to the server and run the codes in `/home/caohch1/Desktop/DeathStarBench/collector`.

 ## Problems:
 1. Zero pod problem